Asian Recipes/ Dinner/ Japanese/ Recipes

 A popular variation is known as cheese hambagu, topped or stuffed with a melty cheese such as cheddar or gruyere that melts inside the burger as it cooks.

-One of our favourite places to enjoy this dish in Japan is at 1 Pound Steak & Hamburg Takeru Fukushima, in Fukushima district, a short 10 minute walk from Osaka station.
+One of our favourite places to enjoy hambagu in Japan is at 1 Pound Steak & Hamburg Takeru Fukushima, in Fukushima district, a short 10 minute walk from Osaka station.
 Also, their Takeru Spice Seasoning is the BEST!
 Our whole family makes us buy a stack whenever we go back.

 P.S.
 Looking for a vegan friendly alternative?
 Try ganmodoki tofu patties!